-Students will NOT be allowed to carry or administer their own medication except with special written permission from the parent/guardian, licensed healthcare provider, building administrator/principal, and school/district nurse.
-This includes prescriptions, over the counter medications and natural/ herbal supplements.
+Students will NOT be allowed to carry or administer their own medication except with special written permission from the parent/legal guardian, licensed healthcare provider, building administrator/principal, and school/district nurse.

+This includes prescriptions, over-the-counter medications, and natural/ herbal supplements.
 No controlled substances will be allowed for self-carry for the safety of all students.

-The parent/guardian is responsible to pick up the child's medication at the end of the school year.
+The parent/legal guardian is responsible for picking up the child's medication at the end of the school year.
 Any medication left over will be discarded on the last day of class.
 No Exceptions.

-Parent/guardian is responsible for providing medications for overnight and extended day field trips with all appropriate paperwork.
+Parent/legal guardian is responsible for providing medications for overnight and extended day field trips with all appropriate paperwork.